 However, these nodes have significant importance, according to Sobol' indices.
 For example, node 4 has the second largest upper Sobol' index with a value of 0.22.
 The upper Sobol' indices for nodes 6 and 14 are 0.09 and 0.082.
 The global activity scores, on the other hand, are very similar to upper Sobol' indices.
-According to upper Sobol' indices, the most six important inputs, in decreasing order, are 3, 4, 9, 13, 6, 14, and according to global activity scores ($m=6$), the most important inputs are 3, 9, 4, 14, 13, 6.
+According to upper Sobol' indices, the six most important inputs, in decreasing order, are 3, 4, 9, 13, 6, 14, and according to global activity scores ($m=10$), the most important inputs are 3, 9, 4, 13, 14, 6.

-Figure \ref{fig:3} plots activity scores $\alpha_i(m)$ and global activity scores $\gamma_i(m)$, $m=1,\ldots, 14$, for the six most important variables for each method.
-The graph illustrates the sensitivity of the scores with respect to the dimension $m$ of the approximating subspace.
-Note that the activity scores indicate input 9 is the most important variable for all $m$, whereas global activity scores indicate input 3 is the most important one (agreeing with Sobol' indices) for all $m$.

-Fig. \ref{fig:power_sobol_gas} plots the upper Sobol' indices and global activity scores as a function of sample size, $N$, for the power system.
-Both methods require a sample size of 10,000 to converge to the correct rankings.